pgmiras/inventory-helper/README.md

 - As a user, I want to be able to remove a grocery item from my shopping list.
 - As a user, I want to be able to save my grocery lists (inventory and shopping list) to file whenever I want.
 - As a user, I want to be able to load my grocery lists (inventory and shopping list) from file whenever I want.

+## Instructions for End User

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the button “Add new item” under either the inventory panel or the shopping list panel to add new items into that particular list.
+An option pane will pop up.
+    - Enter the item’s name.
+    - Enter the item’s category.
+    - Enter the item’s quantity.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking on the button “Increase item” either under the inventory panel or the shopping list panel to increase an item already in that list.
+An option pane will pop up.
+    - Enter the name of the item you want to increase.
+    - Enter the amount you want to increase to that item’s quantity.
+- Another action related to the user story “adding multiple Xs to a Y” is by clicking on the button “Decrease item” either under the inventory panel or the shopping list panel to decrease an item already in that list.
+An option pane will pop up.
+    - Enter the name of the item you want to decrease.
+    - Enter the amount you want to decrease from that item’s quantity.
+- You can locate my visual component by clicking either the “Save” or “Load” menu
+- You can save the state of my application by first clicking on “Save” menu, then,
+    - Click on the “Save inventory” menu item to save inventory only.
+    - Click on the “Save shopping list” menu item to save shopping list only.
+    - Click on the “Save both” menu item to save both inventory and shopping list.
+- You can reload the state of my application by first clicking on the “Load” menu, then,
+    - Click on the “Load inventory” menu item to load inventory only.
+    - Click on the “Load shopping list” menu item to load shopping list only.
+    - Click on the “Load both” menu item to load both inventory and shopping list.